-Firms that we have been told are providing regulated products or services without the correct authorisation – or are deliberately running scams – are now included in the Register with prominent warnings.
+Firms we have been told are providing regulated products or services without the correct authorisation – or deliberately running scams – are now included in the Register with prominent warnings.

-Other information on unauthorised firms includes the different details they give out and whether they are falsely claiming to be from a genuine, authorised firm.
+Other information on unauthorised firms includes the different details they give out and whether they’re falsely claiming to be from a genuine, authorised firm.

 Obtaining data extracts

-If you would like to use data from the Register, you can either buy a regular subscription, or a one-off data ‘cut’.
+If you’d like to use data from the Register, you can buy a regular subscription or a one-off data ‘cut’.
 We offer the data in either CD or web-based formats.
 Read more about our Register Extract Service (RES).

 Alternatively, you can sign up to the FS Register API Developer Portal.
-This service, currently free of charge, enables users to generate a unique key to access the FS Register APIs, as well as providing users with self-help support materials.
+This service, currently free of charge, enables users to generate a unique key to access the Register APIs, as well as providing self-help support materials.

-The regulatory jurisdiction for the Financial Services Register comes under the Financial Services & Markets Act 2000 (FSMA), Payment Services Regulations 2009, Electronic Money Regulations 2011 and Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.
+The regulatory jurisdiction for the Register comes under the Financial Services and Markets Act 2000 (FSMA), Payment Services Regulations 2009, Electronic Money Regulations 2011 and Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.